VyachAp/asyncio_sqlite_recursion_crawler/README.md

 #### Warning: The more depth - the longer it will crawl, for example depth of 2 from given url takes about 12 minutes to be done and collects more than 20000 of urls.
 Every increment of depth will significanllty increase processing time.

+### Added notification to be sure that data is crawling and script works.
+(A bit noisy, but at least gives us understanding what is going on)